Why Blackout Curtains Seem Worse at Night (It’s Not What You Think)

 Check the top corners, outer edges, and the center seam overlap.
 Then look for indoor LEDs or reflective surfaces that can make the room feel brighter than it is.

 Reducing nighttime light exposure can support sleep timing and circadian consistency.
 CDC/NIOSH explains that the light/dark cycle strongly affects circadian rhythms and alertness.
-Reference: CDC/NIOSH on light and circadian rhythms.

 Do I need thicker curtains to fix nighttime leaks?